 Camelot, Seattle Style

-The legend began in December 1973, when the North American Soccer League (NASL), begun in 1967, decided upon a course of westward expansion, hoping that this would somehow stabilize the rocky league, awarding franchises to both Seattle and Vancouver, B.C.
+The team began in December 1973, when the North American Soccer League (NASL), founded in 1967, decided upon a course of westward expansion, hoping that this would stabilize the rocky league, awarding franchises to Seattle and Vancouver, British Columbia.
 (Portland would enter the league in 1975).
-Seattle's entry was owned by a group of prominent local businessmen and women who promptly named John Best coach of the team, and held a "name the team" contest.
-A month later, "Sounders" was selected as the winning name, beating out over 3,000 other suggestions, including "Mariners" (one of the finalists).
+Seattle's entry was owned by a group of local businessmen and women who promptly named John Best coach of the team, and held a "name the team" contest.
+A month later, Sounders was selected as the winning name, beating out over 3,000 other suggestions, including "Mariners" (one of the finalists).

 Unlike many expansion teams (think of, say, the Mariners), the Sounders made an instant impact on both the league and city.
 Playing in Seattle Center's Memorial Stadium, the Sounders hosted the first sell-out crowd (13,876) in NASL history on June 22, 1974.
-They played to six sold-out crowds in their inaugural season, and despite a rocky start, the team ended the season with a respectable 10-3-7 record, narrowly missing the playoffs.
-Based on their first season success, seating was expanded in 1975, and in July of that year the team set a new NASL attendance record with a crowd of 17,925, a number they achieved two more times that year.
+They played to six sellout crowds in their inaugural season, and despite a rocky start, the team ended the season with a 10-3-7 record, narrowly missing the playoffs.
+Based on their first season success, seating was expanded in 1975, and in July 1975 the team set a NASL attendance record with a crowd of 17,925, a number they achieved two more times that year.
 They also achieved their goal of making the playoffs in only their second season.
-Even more amazing, it never rained on the team in any of the games played in either of the years the Sounders played in Memorial Stadium.
+Even more unusual, it never rained on the team in any of the games played in either of the years the Sounders played in Memorial Stadium.